Glass transmission fake caustic on floor plane (shadow_matte)

 - Place the object that you want to emit caustics from in the scene.
 Create a camera and set the desired position.
 Create a floor plane to sit under the object.

-- Create a directional (distant) light.
-Increase its Exposure to 3, Angle to 3 and Samples to 3.
+- Create a distant_light (directional).
+Increase its exposure to 3, angle to 3 and samples to 3.

 Camera Glass Shader

-Enable Transmit AOVs so that you can render out separate caustic AOVs.
+Enable transmit_aov so that you can render out separate caustic AOVs.